Quality

 The ApifyForge Testing Suite

-The ApifyForge Testing Suite is a set of five cloud-powered actors that test your Apify actors before, during, and after deployment.
-Each tool targets a specific failure mode: schema violations, functional regressions, production environment issues, MCP protocol errors, and output quality drift.
+The ApifyForge Testing Suite is a set of four cloud-powered actors that test your Apify actors before, during, and after deployment.
+Each tool targets a specific failure mode: schema violations, functional regressions, production environment issues, and output quality drift.
 Together they form a complete quality pipeline that catches problems before your users do.

 Every tool in the suite runs as an Apify actor on your account.
 You trigger them through the ApifyForge dashboard or via the Apify API.
 Each tool charges a flat PPE fee per run — you pay once regardless of how many checks the tool performs internally.
 Results are cached in your dashboard so you never pay twice to view previous reports.

-The Schema Validator fetches your actor's declared dataset schema from its latest build, runs the actor with your test input, then compares every output field against the schema definition.
+The Output Guard fetches your actor's declared dataset schema from its latest build, runs the actor with your test input, then compares every output field against the schema definition.
 It checks:

 The report includes a 0-100 compliance score weighted by severity.
 Errors deduct 10 points, warnings 3, undeclared fields 2, type inconsistencies 5.
 A score of 90+ means minor issues only.
 Below 70 means serious violations that will trigger maintenance flags.